 Instructors and Guest Experts

-- Dr. Kathleen Kuehnast, Director, United States Institute of Peace
+- Dr. Kathleen Kuehnast, Director of Gender Policy and Strategy, U.S. Institute of Peace

-- Danielle Robertson, Senior Program Specialist, United States Institute of Peace
+- Danielle Robertson, Program Officer, U.S. Institute of Peace

 - Dean Peacock, Co-founder and Executive Director, Sonke Gender Justice